juspay/omnix/doc/src/om/ci.md

 #### Self-hosted Runners with Job Matrix {#ghci-self}

 > [!NOTE]
-> This currently requires an explicit nixci configuration in your flake, viz.: `nixci.default.root.dir = ".";`.
+> This currently requires an explicit CI configuration in your flake, viz.: `om.ci.default.root.dir = ".";`.

 ```yaml
 jobs: